-COMMAND SIM TYPE Set/Get DESCRIPTION Sets debugging and simulation modes.
-SYNTAX SET SIM Where : Bit 2 when set shows PTP calculated start differentials Bit 5 changes the binary packet to a MPS4264 simulated packet (padded 64 channel packet) RETURNS Prompt when ready to accept a new command EXAMPLE // set the MPS4232 to output a simulated 64 channel binary packet SET SIM 64 > DEFAULT 0 RANGE 0 to 65535
+COMMAND SIM ТҮРЕ Set DESCRIPTION Sets debugging and simulation modes.
+SYNTAX SET SIM Where : Bit 2 set will show PTP calculated start differentials Bit 6 changes the binary packet to a MPS4264 simulated packet (padded 64 channel packet) The value can be set using a hex or decimal value.
+RETURNS Prompt when ready to accept a new command EXAMPLE // set the MPS4200 to output a simulated 64 channel binary packet SET SIM 64 > DEFAULT 0 RANGE 0 to 65535